bsol-oss/react-formik-generator/README.md

     yarn add @chassis-app/frontend-components

+N.B.:

-N.B.: Make sure to add all the peer-dependency packages.
+-   Make sure to add all the peer-dependency packages.
+-   Fork the package for your changes.
+-   Update the `react-formik-generator` package to the latest version.

 ## Example